spham395/05-Python-Programming/chapter4/user-functions.md

 * \*args is used to pass a non-keyworded, variable-length argument list

 * \*\*kwargs is used to pass a keyworded, variable-length argument list

-* Arguments passed in with these methods are placed in a dict
+* Arguments passed in with t meos are placed in a dict

 **Example:**